Ask Experts Questions for FREE Help !

 Buzzing From Electric Furnace [ 2 Answers ]

 I have a Trane heat pump system.
 As I tried the emergency heat position for the electric furnace, nothing happened but a "buzzing" sound.
-The tech was here twice and checked control panel, wiring, transformer, etc. Heat pump is fine....just when you turn on to emergency heat - inop.
+The tech was here twice and checked control panel, wiring, transformer, etc. Heat pump is fine... just when you turn on to emergency heat - inop.
 Tech was a...

 Electric Baseboard Heat ?'s [ 7 Answers ]

 Hi All, I have electric baseboard heat in our home, and each room is controlled separately.
-And this may sound dumb.....
-Do I need to have the heat set at a certain minimum temperature for the winter? (we live in MN) Also, is it more cost efficient for me keep them in each room on at a...
+And this may sound dumb... do I need to have the heat set at a certain minimum temperature for the winter? (we live in MN) Also, is it more cost efficient for me keep them in each room on at a...

 Electric baseboard help [ 1 Answers ]

 We have just tried to turn on our electric baseboard heat for the season and only one room comes on.
 There is a thermostat in every room and I can hear them click but no heat is generating.
-What can be wrong?
+What can be wrong??
 We have checked the breakers and they are on and have juice.
 Please someone HELP me!
 I...

 Baseboard electric heat [ 1 Answers ]

-Does anyone have any recomendations for brands/style of baseboard heaters?
+Does anyone have any recommendations for brands/style of baseboard heaters?
 Have looked at hydrosil, they claim to be efficient but are higher priced units.
 Are the fluid/gel filled units that much more efficient than the cheaper units?
 Thanks

-View more Electrical & Lighting questions Search
+View more questions Search